 The benefits of learning a language accrue not only to the individual but also to the nation as a whole.
 Our trade, cultural and tourist links with other countries are enhanced if we have a pool of varied language expertise, including Australians from both English and non-English speaking backgrounds.
 The ability to use a language other than English can increase students' post-school options in a country with such strong international links.
 Experience has shown that learning a language contributes to and enriches the educational, intellectual, personal, social and cultural development of learners and has the potential to improve the quality of their participation in a rapidly changing world.
-As an incentive to continue the study of French, Australian universities have historically offered bonus rank points to any Year 12 student who receives a passing grade in their course of study - it is expected that this bonus will continue to be made available in the forthcoming changes to tertiary entrance in Queensland.

-The following topics are explored during the French course: Discussing household tasks, discussing daily routines, talking about holidays plans and discussing the future, talking about past events and part-time jobs, discussing about recent social events, narrating past events and saying why and how things happened.

-buying food and drink, talking about sporting injuries and illnesses, discussing how things used to be in the past, constructing a narrative using a range of past tenses, talking about personal relationships and problems, offering advice, expressing desires for the future.
+The following topics are explored during the French course: Discussing household tasks, discussing daily routines, talking about holidays plans and discussing the future, talking about past events and part-time jobs, discussing recent social events, narrating past events and saying why and how things happened, buying food and drink, talking about sporting injuries and illnesses, discussing how things used to be in the past, constructing a narrative using a range of past tenses, talking about personal relationships and problems, offering advice, expressing desires for the future.